madrilene/eleventy-excellent/src/docs/images.md

 title: Images
 ---

-Using the [Eleventy Image](https://www.11ty.dev/docs/plugins/image/) plugin, there are three ways to handle image optimization: HTML Transform, Markdown syntax, and a Nunjucks shortcode.
-[See the dedicated blog post to dive deeper.](/blog/post-with-an-image/)
+Using the [Eleventy Image](https://www.11ty.dev/docs/plugins/image/) plugin, there are three ways to handle image optimization: HTML Transform, Markdown syntax, and Nunjucks shortcodes.
+[See the dedicated blog post to dive (much) deeper.](/blog/post-with-an-image/)

 Have a look at the [Attribute Overrides](https://www.11ty.dev/docs/plugins/image/#attribute-overrides) for the HTML Transform methods (1 and 2) for per instance overrides.
 Adding `eleventy:ignore` to an `<img>` element for example, skips this image.